 The 2nd Cinesonic conference was instigated and directed by Philip Brophy as part of his research while lecturing in Media Arts at RMIT University, Melbourne.
 A 224 pg book was published by the Australian Film TV & Radio School, Sydney.
-It contains the proceedings from the 2nd Cinesonic Conference and is by Philip.Apocalypse Now © 1979
+It contains the proceedings from the 2nd Cinesonic Conference and is edited by Philip.Apocalypse Now © 1979

 Director - Philip Brophy (lecturer in Audio Visual Concepts & Soundtrack)